Islandora/documentation/docs/user-documentation/metadata.md

 Item" was created by the Islandora community as a starting point for you to customize your repository content.

-!!! note "Do I need to make a custom content type?"
+!!! question "Do I need to make a custom content type?"
     The Repository Item content type was designed to be flexible and extensible.
 It is possible to have an entire repository (with heterogenous content) using only Repository Item - and may sites do.
 To